VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ### Favoring Autonomy

-In this approach, the responsibility for calcualting the order total is assigned to the **Orders and Registrations** bounded context.
+In this approach, the responsibility for calculating the order total is assigned to the **Orders and Registrations** bounded context.
 The **Orders and Registrations** bounded context is not dependent on another bounded context at the time that it needs to perform the calculation